hypergraphql/hypergraphql/README.md

 <img src="/sources/front-diagram.svg" alt="diagram">

 ### License note:
- This software has been developed and is maintained by [Semantic Integration Ltd.](http://semanticintegration.co.uk).
+ This software has been developed and is maintained by Epeirogenic AB..
 It
           is released under Apache License 2.0.
-See [LICENSE.TXT](https://github.com/semantic-integration/hypergraphql/blob/master/LICENSE.TXT) for more information.
+See [LICENSE.TXT](https://github.com/hypergraphql/hypergraphql/blob/master/LICENSE.TXT) for more information.